• Skip to primary navigation

 You should always consult a doctor if you are in any doubt and build up an awareness of your skin’s usual appearance so you can effectively check for new or changing lesions.

-Baseline images of your skin and moles taken and held on a tablet or mobile device can assist you; try to compare your skin with the baseline on a monthly basis and look out for new or changing moles; recruit a family member, partner or friend to help you.
-Or use the app Miiskin instead.
+Baseline images of your skin and moles taken and held on a mobile device can assist you; try to compare your skin with the baseline on a monthly basis and look out for new or changing moles; recruit a family member, partner or friend to help you.
+Or use a smartphone app that can assist you in the skin check process.

 A growing and changing lesion – for illustrative purposes.